543 Listings

 San Francisco Bay Area Region, CA Land Information

-LandWatch lists hundreds of land listings and rural property for sale in the San Francisco Bay Area region of California, including recreational properties, farms and land auctions.
-Based on recent LandWatch data, the San Francisco Bay Area region of California ranks 10th in the state for its combined acreage currently for sale.
-Internal data shows over $3 billion of farms, ranches and other rural acreage for sale in the San Francisco Bay Area region of California.
-These land listings comprise a total of 44,684 acres of rural land and property for sale.
-The average price of land and ranches for sale here is $2.6 million.
-You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in the San Francisco Bay Area region of California.
-Also, sign up for our land-for-sale email alerts and never miss out on a new listing in the San Francisco Bay Area region of California again!
-Visit LandWatch's California land for sale page to browse more listings for sale throughout the state.
+LandWatch has hundreds of farms, ranches and other rural acreage for sale in California's San Francisco Bay Area region, including hunting land, cabins, recreational properties and land auctions.
+Based on recent LandWatch data, the San Francisco Bay Area region of California ranks ninth in the state for the total acreage currently for sale.
+Internal data from LandWatch records about $2 billion of land listings and rural property for sale in California's San Francisco Bay Area region.
+These land listings represent a total of 45,102 acres of rural land and property for sale.
+The average price of land and ranches for sale here is $2.7 million.
+You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in California's San Francisco Bay Area region.
+Also, sign up for our land-for-sale email alerts and never miss out on a new listing in California's San Francisco Bay Area region again!
+Visit LandWatch's California land for sale page to browse more listings for sale throughout the Golden State.

 The San Francisco Bay Area of California is the most populated area in northern California.
 The area is filled with attractions, landmarks, coastal mountain ranges and beautiful coast lines.
 Marin County is the northern area of this region and the county forms a large, southward-facing peninsula, with the Pacific Ocean to the west, San Pablo Bay, and San Francisco Bay to the east, and ? across the Golden Gate ? the city of San Francisco to the south.
 Marin County's northern border is with Sonoma County.